Joc Pederson Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks ninth in the league.
+- The Cardinals pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.48).
+- The Cardinals' 4.48 team ERA ranks 19th among all league pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).

-- Woodford makes the start for the Cardinals, his fifth of the season.
-He is 1-2 with a 6.05 ERA and 12 strikeouts in 19 1/3 innings pitched.
+- The Cardinals will send Mikolas (0-1) to the mound to make his sixth start of the season.
+He is 0-1 with a 7.46 ERA and 23 strikeouts through 25 1/3 innings pitched.

-- In his last time out on Wednesday against the Arizona Diamondbacks, the right-hander tossed five innings, allowing four earned runs while surrendering seven hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings, in four games this season.
-Opponents have a .342 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.